mrueda/clarid-tools/docs-site/docs/technical-details/implementation.md

 This architecture describes the reference CLI implementation used to encode, decode, validate, and generate QR codes for ClarID identifiers.

-- **Language & framework:** Perl 5, `Moo` and `MooX::Options`.
-Perl was chosen for efficiency in handling structured text files and for simplicity in a reference CLI implementation.
+- **Language and framework:** Perl 5, `Moo`, and `MooX::Options`.
+Perl was chosen for its efficiency in handling structured text files and its simplicity for a reference implementation.
 - **Parsing / validation:** `YAML::XS`, `Text::CSV_XS`, `JSON::Validator` (codebook validated by JSON Schema).
 - **QR codes:** `qrencode` (Linux).
 - **Config:** YAML codebook (controlled vocabulary + optional aliases).

-The implementation is modular and intentionally straightforward, with a test suite that helps keep behavior reproducible.
-Equivalent implementations in other programming languages can preserve interoperability by following the same structural rules and YAML-based configuration model.

-:::note[Reimplementation in other languages] ClarID-Tools is designed so that equivalent implementations in other programming languages can preserve interoperability by following the same identifier rules and YAML-based configuration model.
+:::note[Reimplementation in other languages] Implementations in other languages should follow the field order, encoding rules, and codebook semantics defined in the specification.

 If you are planning a reimplementation or language binding, please use the [repository issues page](https://github.com/CNAG-Biomedical-Informatics/clarid-tools/issues).